Yukiyo Fujii

-Yukiyo Fujii (藤井 ゆきよ, Fujii Yukiyo) is a Japanese actress who specializes in voice acting.
+Yukiyo Fujii (藤井 ゆきよ, Fujii Yukiyo) is a Japanese actress and singer who specializes in voice acting.
 She is affiliated with Aoni Production.

 Biography

 Before becoming a voice actor, Fujii worked as a stage lighting technician.

 She has participation experience in the Miss International Japan beauty pageant.

 She was originally affiliated with Aoi Corporation, where she also appeared in Television Dramas, amongst others.
 In April 2011, she moved to Aoni Production.

 Her first voice role was in the anime film Patema Inverted.
 Other notable roles include Tetra in Log Horizon, Latifah Fleuranza in Amagi Brilliant Park, and Hotaru Tomoe in Sailor Moon Crystal.
 In 2024, she voiced Maria Mikhailovna Kujou, also known as Masha, in Alya Sometimes Hides Her Feelings in Russian.